yiwei-C/CI_Framework/README.md

 Java:
 Java is the language we have used to develop a web application to test our continuous integration environment.
 It is also the language in wich Jenkins and Maven use to operate.

+##FAQ

+<b>1.
+Is this a platform or framework?</b>

+Framework.
+The purpose of this project is to create a framework for the user so that they can easily setup the CI process for their own application and the development environment in their local machine.

+<b>2.
+What should I do to take part in an existing project with this CI process></b>

+Download your project repository to your local machine.
+Install vagrant for the new computer.
+Develope your application and use "vagrant up" the VM, use the run.sh script to run the application locally for testing.
+Git push your modified application back to GitHub repository for CI process.

+<>